 It has been the Village’s policy to replace the municipal portion of the lead service (please see definition at right) in conjunction with water main replacement projects.
 This will continue with the 2020 Infrastructure Improvement Programs.

 A program, developed by the Shorewood Water Utility and Public Works staff in conjunction with the North Shore Health Department, addresses the replacement of lead services.
 The program was modeled on one developed by the Greater Cincinnati Water Works and includes best practices of the American Water Works Association.

 The Shorewood program includes three components:

-To read more, please see the Lead Services Replacement Program document.
+To read more, please see the Lead Service Replacement Program document.

 Service Connection Notification (example form)

 Water is delivered from the Village-owned watermain in the street to a private building through the water service lateral or line, commonly referred to as the service.
 The service is comprised of two distinct parts: the municipal or Village service and the private service.

 The Village service is the section located in the area from the water main to and through the curb stop (the property's water shut off valve).
 This section is owned and maintained by the Village of Shorewood.